 Hakim Hayat in Seoul, South Korea

-In this year’s edition of the BIFF, Brunei’s The Bungsu Story was nominated along with other productions from across the region in the Best Asian Drama Award category in the first-ever Asia Content Awards (ACA) of the BIFF, proving Brunei’s capabilities to produce international-quality films.
+Brunei’s The Bungsu Story was nominated along with other productions from across the region in the Best Asian Drama Award category.
 Thailand’s Hormones: The Series and Singapore’s Faculty shared the award eventually.
+Other nominees are from Korea, China, Japan, Taiwan, Indonesia, Malaysia, the Philippines, Vietnam, Laos, Myanmar and Cambodia.